anderslatif/GmailScheduler/README.md

 Subject line;;;21 Nov 2018 09:48 GMT
 ```

 Create a time based trigger for the function.
-This trigger will go through all the drafts and if it finds a date that is older than your current time in your timezone then it will send the draft and delete it from the drafts.
+This trigger will go through all the drafts and if it finds a date that is older than your current time in your timezone then it will send the draft without the delimiter and datetime and delete it from the drafts.

 ## Google App Script how to